 There’s no denying that because boardwalks made of wood have been around for such a long time, they have become the default material that boardwalk designers and specifiers automatically think of when designing boardwalks.
 But is wood really the best material that could be used these days with more modern alternatives now commonly available which have excellent characteristics for demanding outdoor environments?

-So, let’s look at how wood stacks up against four of the primary alternative materials – fiberglass grating, steel grating, composite wood and pre-cast concrete.
+So, let’s look at how wood stacks up against four of the primary alternative materials (FRP grating, steel grating, composite wood and pre-cast concrete) in terms of the most important factors with boardwalk decking, namely strength, durability, safety, longevity, low maintenance and overall lifetime cost.

 PRESSURE TREATED SOFTWOOD